-Devices on firmware builds supporting out-of-band log fetching will display a UI element Download support data on the Configuration (Uplink configuration on switches) section of their local status page.
+Devices on firmware builds that have the Support Data Bundle feature will display a UI element Download support data on the Configuration (Uplink configuration on switches) section of their local status page.

 Someone with access to a device, can navigate to the local status page and can click Download to download an encrypted SDB file (the process takes from 15 seconds up to a minute or so).
 This encrypted file can be sent by any available means of file transport (email, drive, etc.).
 (The file will be named SDB_[mac-address]_[timestamp].